-You could see that the drink is very similar to the traditional Manhattan, which uses the Rye Whisky instead of the Sherry that is used in this recipe.
-Another difference is that this recipe uses the orange bitters instead of the Angostura or Peychaud’s bitters that is popular with the Manhattans.
+You could see that the drink is very similar to the traditional Manhattan.
+The classic Manhattan drink uses the Rye Whisky instead of the Sherry that is used in this recipe.
+Another difference is that this recipe uses the orange bitters.
+The classic version uses the Angostura or Peychaud’s bitters in most recipes.

 - 2 shots of Sweet Italian Vermouth

 - Couple of dashes Orange bitters